-Oregon Amongst Top States To Report UFO Sightings
+Oregon Among Top States To Report UFO Sightings

-Just last week in Pendleton, OR, there were reports of a UFO.
+Just last week in Pendleton, Oregon, there were reports of a UFO.
 And, according to KGW, this is just the latest in many such sightings in the Pacific Northwest, and is just another example of why the people of Oregon are the most likely to report that they’ve seen an unidentified flying object.

 The first such sighting in Oregon was in 1947, when Kenneth Arnold reported seeing nine “saucer-like aircraft flying in formation” between Mount Rainier and Mount Adams.
 Arnold, a private pilot, reported that he estimated that the crafts were going at about 1,200 miles per hour.